sfmanuel/documentation/Flow script API.md

         - task           the name of the task
         - inputs         a dictionary containing the input parameters for the task
+        - name           the name of the execution
+        - location       the actor location where to execute the task. can be a public or private actor location
+        - protect_inputs a list of input keys which should be redacted. to be used on fields containing sensitive information
+        - protect_outputs a list of output keys which should be redacted.
+        - retention_time how many seconds the execution record should be retained after ending. when the time passed the record will be deleted
+        - **kwargs       all additional kwargs will be added to the inputs
         """
         if not inputs:
             inputs = {}